cleatsandcode/Napkin/README.md

 Napkin
 ======

-**A barebones HTML5, jQuery and media queries kit.
+####A barebones HTML5, jQuery and media queries kit.
-**

 The best ideas start on a napkin.
-This is a lightweight development kit for HTML% and CSS.
+This is a lightweight development kit for HTML5 and CSS.

+I initially created this, so while I'm out and about I can still rapidly create prototypes without an internet connection to download jQuery liobraries or reference any meta tags.

 ##Features:
 * Barebones HTML5 template